toolisticon/aptk/README.md

 These are just a few examples of the provided tools.
 Please check the javadoc for more information.

-## Characteristic matching, validation and filtering of Elements with core mathcers and fluent API
+## Characteristic matching, validation and filtering of Elements with core matchers and fluent API

 The framework provides a set of core matchers that can be used to check if an Element matches a specific characteristic.

 Those core matchers can also be used for validation - validators allow you to check if an element matches none, one, at least one or all of the passed characteristics.

-Additionally, the Core matchers can be used to filter a List of Elements by specific characteristics.
+Additionally, the core matchers can be used to filter a List of Elements by specific characteristics.

 The framework provides a _FluentElementValidator_ and a _FluentElementFilter_ class that allow you to combine multiple filters and validations by providing a simple and powerful fluent api.